open/close all folders

 - Throughout the series, Medium 'Mechs in general are viewed as middle of the road, an acceptable tradeoff between the speed and agility of light 'Mechs and the thick armor and firepower of heavy and assault 'Mechs.
 Midweight 'Mechs won't provide the greatest speed or the most power, but will have just enough of both factors to contribute meaningfully in battle.

-- In the X-Universe series, M4 interceptors among fighter craft combine good speed and agility with slightly above average shielding and firepower.
+- M4 interceptors among fighter craft combine good speed and agility with slightly above average shielding and firepower.
 They tend to be more ubiquitous than other craft below M6 corvettes.
 Among the technological scale of the races, Argon ships fit this trope as a whole, being neither good or bad in either area; Terran and OTAS ships are the upscale variants of Argon ships, moving them more into Lightning Bruiser territory.
 The only drawbacks with Terran ships are the limited weapon selection and the scarcity of their weapons, which makes it particularly frustrating for their fighters and frigates.